Private prosecution: Maryland

 Maryland allows private citizens to file affidavits against another citizen.

-Massachusetts

-Private prosecutions in Massachusetts were declared void in 1849 and formally outlawed in 1855.

 Michigan

-Michigan banned private prosecutions in 1875.
-Private citizens can however file and attest misdemeanor arrest warrants which if accepted by a judge or magistrate would be automatically transferred to a prosecuting attorney.
+Private citizens can file and attest misdemeanor arrest warrants which if accepted by a judge or magistrate would be automatically transferred to a prosecuting attorney.

-Minnesota

-The Minnesota Supreme Court ruled in 1977 in State ex rel.
-Wild v.
-Otis that a private citizen does not have a right to prosecute an alleged crime.

-Missouri

-The right to private prosecution in Missouri was removed in 1976 following the decision in State v.
-Harrington.

 New Hampshire

 New Hampshire allows private prosecution of any crime that does not carry incarceration as a possible penalty.
 However, prosecutors have the right to dismiss private criminal charges.

 New Jersey

 New Jersey continues to allow private prosecutions in its Municipal Courts.
 However, the 1995 decision of State v.
 Storm prohibited private prosecutions if the party intending to prosecute has a conflict of interest with the defendants or a financial interest in the case.
 Furthermore, state law states that all private prosecutions require approval of the county prosecutor and the court.

 New York

 In 2002, a federal district court concluded in Kampfer v.
 Vonderheide that private prosecutions were barred under New York law as a violation of the defendant's due process rights.
 However, in Kampfer the court distinguished, in dicta, private prosecutions where there is an "underlying civil cause of action" in relation to the events which gave rise to the prosecution.